What's the question you keep Googling at 2am?

 Should I Fire a Senior Leader?

 Whether to fire a senior leader, the four conditions when the answer is yes, and why the cost of delay is cultural as much as operational.
-Diagnosis first.
+Business coaching first.

 Hiring Senior Leaders Without Losing Control.